digidip/tapjaw-importer/README.md

 # Description

-This is a utility framework which allows you to simply build a command for connecting to any type of API.
-The API response is then iterated into individual message containers which are piped to the STDOUT buffer as individual JSON objects.
+This is a utility framework which allows you to compose a simple command for connecting and downloading API, database and other web service responses.
+The response is then unpacked and iterated into individual message containers which are piped to a STDOUT buffer as individual JSON messages separated by a `\n`.

+Each message (`TapjawMessage`) composes of a payload with structural constaints, which has no constraints on the data structure

 ![diagram](./resources/diagram.png "Tapjaw Diagram")